Washington Heights, Manhattan: Historic

-Five clubs in American professional sports have played in the Washington Heights area: the New York Giants, New York Mets, and New York Yankees baseball teams, and the New York Giants and New York Jets football teams.
-Situated on Coogan's Hollow, where the present-day Polo Grounds Towers are located, the Polo Grounds have been the home field of three professional baseball teams, the baseball Giants (from 1911 to 1957), the Yankees (from 1912 to 1923), the Mets (from 1962 to 1963), and two professional football teams, the New York Giants (from 1925 to 1955) and the New York Jets (from 1960 to 1963).
-The Mets and Jets both began play at the Polo Grounds while their future home, Shea Stadium in Queens, was under construction.
-The Polo Grounds were the site of two baseball-related deaths: the first of Ray Chapman in 1920 after being hit in the head by a pitch from Carl Mays, and the second of spectator Bernard Doyle in 1950, accidentally killed by a 14-year-old boy who had fired his .45 caliber pistol into the air from his apartment on Edgecombe Avenue.

 Before the Yankees played at the Polo Grounds, they played at Hilltop Park on Broadway between 165th Street and 168th Street from 1903 to 1912; at the time, they were known as the New York Highlanders.
-On May 15, 1912, after being heckled for several innings, then-Detroit Tigers player Ty Cobb leaped the fence and attacked his tormentor.
-He was suspended indefinitely by league president Ban Johnson, but his suspension was eventually reduced to 10 days and $50.
+On May 15, 1912, after being heckled crudely for several innings, then-Detroit Tigers player, and future Hall of Famer, Ty Cobb leaped into the stands and attacked his tormentor.
+He was suspended indefinitely by league president Ban Johnson, but his suspension was eventually reduced to 10 days, and fined $50 ($ in current dollar terms).
 A historically outstanding pitching performance took place at Hilltop Park in September 1908, when 20-year-old Washington Senators hurler Walter Johnson shut out the Highlanders in three consecutive games.
 In 1928, the park became the Columbia University Medical Center, a major hospital complex.

+The Polo Grounds, during the 1913 World Series.

+Situated on Coogan's Hollow, where the present-day Polo Grounds Towers are located, the Polo Grounds were the home field of three professional baseball teams, the baseball Giants (from 1911 to 1957), the Yankees (from 1912 to 1923), the Mets (from 1962 to 1963), and two professional football teams, the New York Giants (from 1925 to 1955) and the New York Jets (from 1960 to 1963).
+The Mets and Jets both began play at the Polo Grounds while their future home, Shea Stadium in Queens, was under construction.

+The Polo Grounds was where Cleveland Indians shortstop Ray Chapman died in 1920, after being hit in the head by a pitch from Yankees pitcher Carl Mays.

-Washington Heights has been the childhood residence of many baseball stars, including former Yankee star Alex Rodriguez, who was born in the neighborhood to Dominican parents.
-Rod Carew and Manny Ramírez were two famous players who immigrated to the neighborhood as teenagers and attended George Washington High School (Carew during the 1960s and Ramírez during the 1980s).
-The New York Yankees' Lou Gehrig grew up in the neighborhood after moving out of Yorkville with his family, attending PS 132 during the 1910s.
+Washington Heights has been the childhood residence of many baseball stars.
+The New York Yankees' Hall of Famer Lou Gehrig grew up in the neighborhood after moving out of Yorkville, Manhattan with his family, attending PS 132 during the 1910s.
+Hall of Famer Rod Carew and Manny Ramírez were two famous players who immigrated to the neighborhood as teenagers and attended George Washington High School (Carew during the 1960s, and Ramírez during the 1980s).
+Yankee star Alex Rodriguez was born in the neighborhood to Dominican parents.
 Legendary baseball broadcaster Vin Scully also grew up in the Washington Heights.